TrackAddix Grand Prix Race Series

 Q) Who can race in the TrackAddix GP?

 A) Any rider who is registered and eligible to ride at a TrackAddix track day event is eligible to sign up for a GP Race Membership and register for individual race events.
 However, common sense should also come into play.
 If you are a brand new track day rider, just completed the rider's school, and are doing your second ever track day it's probably not wise for you to jump right into the race events.
 Once a rider has done enough track days that they are comfortable riding with other riders both faster and slower than they are, and most importantly are comfortable being passed in close proximity by faster riders, then that rider is probably ready to race.
-A good rule of thumb is that if you are riding in the A GROUP on the Saturday track day, you should be fine to race.
+A good rule of thumb is that if you are riding in the A GROUP on the Saturday track day, and you are consistently running lap times within 15 seconds per lap of our race winners, you should be fine to race.
 If you are unsure, then just ask one of the TrackAddix Instruction Staff for advice.

 Q) What class can I race in?